-Restrictions on Federal Employees' Acceptance of Gifts
+Restrictions on Federal Employees Acceptance of Gifts

-There are restrictions on Federal employees accepting gifts from fellow Federal employees and from "prohibited sources," such as contractors, as well as gifts given because of the employee's official position.
-A gift includes anything of monetary value, including free attendance at an event, gratuity, favor, discount, entertainment, training, transportation, lodging, and meals.
+As the holiday season approaches, it is important to remember there are restrictions on Federal employees accepting gifts from outside sources and from other Federal employees.
+Just as there is no "working lunch" exception to the gift prohibition, there is no "holiday party" exception.
+A gift includes anything of monetary value, including a gratuity, favor, discount, entertainment, training, transportation, lodging, and meals.

-Political appointees have additional restrictions that are not addressed in this guidance; those employees should email standardsofconduct@hq.doe.gov for further guidance before accepting any gift.
+Non-career employees have additional restrictions that are not addressed in this guidance; those employees should call 202-586-1522 or email standardsofconduct@hq.doe.gov for further guidance.

 Gifts from outside sources.
-Generally, as a Federal employee, you may not solicit or accept a gift (1) from a "prohibited source" or (2) given because of your official position.
-A "prohibited source" is a person or organization seeking official action by DOE; a person who conducts activities regulated by DOE, a contractor or grantee of DOE; a person or organization with an interest that may be substantially affected by the performance or nonperformance of your official duties; or an organization whose members are any of the above.
+Generally, as a Federal employee, you may not solicit or accept a gift (1) from a "prohibited source" or (2) if given because of your official position.
+A "prohibited source" is a person or organization seeking official action by DOE; a contractor or grantee of DOE; a person or organization with an interest that may be substantially affected by the performance or nonperformance of your official duties; or an organization whose members are any of the above.
+There are a number of exceptions to this rule that may permit acceptance of an otherwise prohibited gift.
+The most common exceptions are: